-I received this Grav Glass Blunt from a friend for the purposes of review.
+This Grav Glass Blunt was provided by a friend for the purposes of review.
 Thanks again! 🙂

 Grav Glass Blunt – So Good You Should Buy Two!